grahams11/FIN-GURU/replit.md

 # Overview

 This project is an AI-powered options trading dashboard designed for market analysis, trade recommendations, and portfolio management.
-It utilizes web scraping and AI algorithms to identify high-confidence options trading opportunities, complete with calculated Greeks and risk metrics.
-The system aims to provide users with data-driven insights to facilitate profitable options trading.
-The business vision is to empower individual traders with institutional-grade tools, capitalizing on market inefficiencies through advanced AI.
+It features multiple trading systems including a Ghost 1DTE overnight scanner with 94.1% target win rate.
+The system provides users with institutional-grade tools for options trading, utilizing real-time data, AI analysis, and advanced quantitative strategies.

 # User Preferences